amytee252/Keystrokes_NN/README.md

 As such the NN will output an anomaly score between 0-1 for each user.
 Values closer to 1 are likely to be genuine users, and values closer to 0 are likely to be seen as imposters.

+As a test, the softmax activation function was also used in the output layer, however the results were comparable with sigmoid.

+### Loss

+NNs are trained using stochastic gradient descent optimisation algorithm.
+The error for the current state of the model must be estimated repeatedly so that weights can be updated to reduce the loss on the next evaluation.
+The type of loss function is dependent on whether we are doing regression or classification, and here we are doing the latter.
+We are trying classify whether a user is an imposter or not.
+The output layer must also be configured to be compatible with the loss function.

+I have elected